settinge/Mars/README.md

 1. Clone the repository into a directory on your computer

-2. Open the repository in a code source editor.
+2. Open the repository in a code source editor

-3. Navigate to flask_mars.py and run the code.
+3. Navigate to flask_mars.py and run the code

 4. Wait until you see the web page running on a server and click the link to open the web page in your browser